-Thank you for attending the 2013 So.
-California Marine Mammal Workshop.
-To view video content from this workshopClick Here!
+Thank you for attending the 2014 Southern California Marine Mammal Workshop.

 The Southern California Marine Mammal Workshop is organized for and by marine mammal researchers to foster discussion and collaboration within the Southern California research community.

 2014 Workshop sessions included:

 One of the basic research techniques of studying presence, numbers, social behaviors, and societies of animals is to identify them, and relatively non-invasive photography has been a wonderful mainstay of cetacean research for several decades.
 As well, high resolution videography is making possible the detailed descriptions of social interactions among members of a group.
 These techniques, ever more electromechanically sophisticated and rapidly becoming less expensive than years ago, are being augmented by sophisticated analyses of social context and the statistical application of behavioral response analyses relative to anthropogenic activities.
 The panel includes experts on photo-identification, videography, social context analyses, and behavioral response analyses, with both historic background and present trends highlighted.

 This session will focus on some of the new approaches to behavioral research including those using new technologies such as archival tags, satellite tags, and acoustics and also how behavioral monitoring in support of assessing human impacts and responses to anthropogenic sounds.

 Arrested Development: Marine Mammal Law and Ethics